pinalj/quotes-for-woocommerce/readme.txt

 == Installation ==

 1. Install and activate the plugin from the Wordpress->Plugins page.
-2. Once the plugin is enabled, a product can be setup as quotable using the settings in Product Data->Inventory tab.
+2. Enable quotes using the settings in WooCommerce > Settings > Quotes.
 3. Once enabled, the price for the product is hidden from the user.
-4. Settings are available to enable/disable prices for quote products.
-5. User can add such products to the cart and place orders without making a payment.
+4. User can add such products to the cart and place orders without making a payment.
-6. Payments can be collected once a quote email is sent to the user.
+5. Payments can be collected once a quote email is sent to the user.

 == Screenshots ==